Mayukh-Jain/FOSSEE_Internship_2026/README.md

 - **Native Desktop Client:** A standalone desktop application offering a native user experience with the same core functionalities.
 - **PDF Report Generation:** The desktop client can generate and export detailed PDF reports containing data summaries and visualizations for offline analysis and sharing.
 - **Cloud-Native Deployment:** The entire platform is deployed on modern, scalable, and cost-effective cloud infrastructure.
+- **Unified API Consumption:** Highlight that both the React.js web app and the PyQt5 desktop client consume the same Gunicorn-powered Django API, ensuring data consistency across platforms.

+- **Hybrid Workflow:** Users can upload a CSV on the go via the web and later generate professional PDF reports via the desktop client using the same account credentials.

 ---